Seaman's Notes

 Communications 1/2

 Communications level 1 and 2 are in the process of being merged into one curriculum, but in TP2293E (page 47/8) are still split into 2 seperate small syllabuses.
 The content is use and recognition of international code flags, and other internationally recognized systems for communication in distress.
+Examination is partially open book.

 overall difficulty: 1/5

-General Ship Knowledge
+Ship Knowledge and Management

-General Ship Knowledge 3 (WIP)
+General Ship Knowledge 3

 The syllabus for GSK level 3 is on page 173 of TP2293E.
 The content covered is largely publication based and the examination is open-book, allowing access to 22+ international and canadian publications.

-SEN-EPS
+SEN-EPS (incomplete)

 overall difficulty: 2/5